Skip to main content Skip to secondary navigation

 Thinking About Alcohol and Drugs Abroad

-As soon as you leave the United States you are subject to the laws of the country you are traveling to.
-Alcohol and other drug laws will vary depending on where you study abroad.
+While traveling, you are subject to the laws of the country you are visiting.
+Alcohol and drug laws vary depending on where you study abroad.
 Some countries are stricter than others when it comes to public intoxication and drug use.
-The best resources for finding out local laws and policies will be your local program staff, the American Embassy/Consulate in your host country, and the US Department of State website.
+The best resources for learning about local laws and policies will be your local program staff, the American Embassy/Consulate in your host country, and the US Department of State website.

-As you know, even though you’re not on the farm, you’re still expected to uphold the Fundamental Standard, the Honor Code and the Student Alcohol Policy at all times while you are away.
-As Stanford students, you are always representing Stanford University no matter where you go.
+As a participant in a BOSP program, you are still expected to uphold the Fundamental Standard, the Honor Code. and the Student Alcohol Policy at all times while you are away.
+As a Stanford student, you are always representing Stanford University no matter where you go.

-Whether you choose to drink or not, it is important that you stay safe and look out for one another.
+Whether you choose to drink or not, it is important that you stay safe and look out for your fellow students.
 At Stanford we have a culture of taking care of one another.
 It is important to continue that culture at each of our abroad programs.
 Be sure to stick together and don’t be afraid to say something to your friend or the local program staff if your friend is engaging in harmful behavior.

 • Fill all your prescriptions before you leave and make sure you bring a sufficient supply to last during your time overseas, along with a clinician’s note or the original prescription to avoid problems with customs.